Search and Filter

 Switching Schools: Effects of College Transfers

-Over one-third of college students in the United States transfer between institutions, yet little is known about how transferring affects students’ educational and labor market outcomes.
-Using administrative data from Texas and a regression discontinuity design, I study the effects of a student’s transferring to a four-year college from either a two-year or four-year college.
-To do so, I leverage applications and admissions data to uncover unpublished GPA cutoffs used for transfer student admissions at each institution and then use these cutoffs as an instrument for transfer.
-In contrast to past work focused on first-time-in-college students, I do not find positive earnings returns for academically marginal students who transfer from two-year colleges to four-year colleges or from less-resourced four-year colleges to flagship colleges, and show suggestive evidence of negative returns.
-The mechanisms include transfer students’ substitution out of high-paying majors into lower-paying majors, reduced employment and labor market experience, decreases in academic performance relative to college peers, and potential loss of support networks.
+Using Texas administrative data and a regression discontinuity design, I study how transferring between colleges affects students’ earnings.
+I leverage applications and admissions data to uncover unpublished GPA cutoffs used for transfer student admissions at each fouryear institution, then use these cutoffs as an instrument for transfer.
+I do not find positive earnings returns for academically marginal students who transfer from two-year to four-year colleges or from less-resourced four-year colleges to flagship colleges and show suggestive evidence of negative returns.
+Mechanisms include academic “mismatch” among two-year to four-year transfers, and substitution out of high-paying majors for four-year to flagship transfers.

 Keywords